 But you've still got plenty of options, not least with those original uni choices.
 If you log onto UCAS Track and see that one or both of your firm and insurance offers is still showing as conditional, you might not have missed out on that place after all.

-Phone up those unis to find out where you stand.
-There's no guarantee, but they might hold open your place even if you have missed your grades.
+Phone up the unis to find out where you stand.
+There's no guarantee they will hold your place even if you miss your grades, but they might.

 If you do find those offers are no longer available to you, then Clearing becomes an option.
-Clearing is for anyone who's applied to uni through UCAS this year but who does not hold any offers from universities.
+Clearing is for anyone who has applied to uni through UCAS this year but who does not hold any offers from universities.

 For example, let's say your offer was BBB.
 If you achieve ABB, then you're eligible for Adjustment.
-But if you get AAC, you're not.
+But if you get AAC, you won't be.

-You get five days to use Adjustment: if you can't find a better place, you can always stick with your original firm choice.
+You get five days to use Adjustment.
+If you don't find a more suitable place, you can stick with your original firm choice.